 The foreign library has a variety of books on meditation, Buddhism and related topics in many languages including English, German, French and Japanese.

 Anyone arriving early for a retreat, wanting to stay longer or arriving during retreats is welcome to stay, initially for up to seven days, at the main monastery.
 If, after seven days, you intend to prolong your stay, you need to get permission by the abbot of Suan Mokkh or his representative.
 Permission will readily be granted to dedicated meditators and students of Buddhism.
-Doing a chore (community work like sweeping leaves) while staying is part of the practise.
+Doing a chore (community work like sweeping leaves) while staying is part of the practice.

 Accommodation in dorms (for men) or individual rooms (for women) is free; food is available inside the monastery or at the nearby stalls.